mrcavalcanti/mosaicoo/docs/sources/datasources/aws-cloudwatch/_index.md

 #### Timeout

 Timeout specifically, for CloudWatch Logs queries.
-Log queries don't recognize standard Grafana query timeout as they don't keep a single request open and instead periodically poll for results.
+Log queries don't recognize standard Mosaicoo query timeout as they don't keep a single request open and instead periodically poll for results.
 Because of limits on concurrently running queries in CloudWatch they can also take a longer time to finish.

 #### X-Ray trace links